 Your Ultimate Guide to Victor Harbor

-Victor Harbor is a town on the gorgeous Fleurieu Peninsula situated only a little more than an hour away from Adelaide by car.
-Facing the waters of Encounter Bay on the east of the Peninsula, the town is filled with old-world charm, has heavenly views across the sea and offers a friendly small-town atmosphere.
-Famous for its sun, sand and sea, Victor Harbor is popular with tourists of all kinds.
-Catering perfectly for those seeking relaxing coastal getaways, families will also find plenty of things to do in Victor Harbor.
+Victor Harbor is a beautiful seaside town located on the Fleurieu Peninsula.
+Just over an hour away from Adelaide by car, the town faces striking Encounter Bay and is filled with old-world charm.
+Heavenly views across the sea and a friendly small-town atmosphere are the drawcard features of the area.
+Particularly in summer Victor Harbor is popular with tourists.
+Catering perfectly for those seeking relaxing coastal getaways, surfing trips, romantic escapes but also families holidays, there are endless things to do in Victor Harbor.

-Make the one hour journey to the coastal paradise of Victor Harbor this winter and soak up the fresh sea air.
-The region is packed with endless natural beauty, brimming with wildlife and full of things to see and do.
+Make the one hour journey to Victor Harbor and spend a weekend amongst the natural beauty and wildlife of the region.
 This Ultimate Guide has been created to point out all of the wonderful things to do in Victor Harbor.
-Including something for everyone, you can use this Ultimate Guide to sculpt and personalise your very own Victor Harbor trip.
+Use this Ultimate Guide to sculpt your very own Victor Harbor trip.

 Things to do in Victor Harbor